On-Exchange vs. Off-Exchange

 Premium tax credits are available to people with incomes up to 400% of the Federal Poverty Level (FPL).
 According to the Kaiser Foundation an estimated 85% of people using the Marketplace qualify for some premium tax credit.

-People with incomes above 400% can purchase coverage at the Marketplace but they will not receive a premium tax credit because they are considered to have too much income.
+People with incomes above 400% can purchase coverage at the Marketplace but normally they would not receive a premium tax credit because they are considered to have too much income.

 Plans sold at the Marketplace will have limits on cost sharing expenses like deductibles, copayments, and out-of-pocket maximums.
 These plans are called Qualified Health Plans.
 All plans sold at the Marketplace must be certified as a Qualified Health Plan.